vipulgupta1011/CALM/template_generation/README.md

 Using only test data
 - Using examples with atleast one person name in context
 - Using examples with mention of a person name in question or answer
+- Select example for a template with a probability 1/2

+## TweetQA
+Using dev set as test answers are not available
+- Using examples with atleast one person name in context
+- Using examples with mention of a person name in question or answer
+- Select example for a template with a probability 1/10